PSG scores seven and Barcelona hit six on a goal-filled night in the Champions League

 A powerful second half at the Emirates saw Mikel Arteta's team brush aside Atletico with summer signing Gyokeres sealing the victory with two goals in three minutes.
 Those goals ended the striker's seven-game scoring drought for Arsenal.

+“I am delighted as he fully deserves it.
+The workrate he brings to the team is outstanding.
+We value a lot of things that he does for the team and it was the biggest smile on his face today,” Arteta said.

-Gabriel Magalhaes and Gabriel Martinelli had already given the Londoners a 2-0 lead by then.
+Goals from Gabriel Magalhaes and Gabriel Martinelli had given Arsenal a 2-0 lead before Gyokeres struck.

 Arsenal is third in the standings — behind PSG and Inter on goal difference.